 I have been reading the book a friend sent me “Dark Agenda – the War to Destroy Christian America”, which I will get on to later.
 It occurred to me when earlier today as I trawled through my Facebook posts that “Dark” sums up both how I see the world going and my feelings of melancholy and a sense of numbness at this time.

-Disturbing Facebook posts (along with comments) included more on Christian persecution world wide, child sex trafficking and abuse including by the Catholic church, the ongoing threat to freedom of speech, more hit pieces on Donald Trump endorsed by some of my friends, racism including as a distraction and means to shut down valid criticism and a lot else besides.
+Disturbing Facebook posts (along with comments) included more on Christian persecution world wide, child sex trafficking and abuse including by the Catholic church, abortion and transgender matters, the ongoing threat to freedom of speech, more hit pieces on Donald Trump endorsed by some of my friends, racism including as a distraction and means to shut down valid criticism, an obsession with climate change as being the main issue by many, and a lot else besides.
 On the positive side, there have been many examples of good work being carried out by good people.
 I read of a church holiday Bible club for children locally and of an initiative to make the public aware of modern day slavery.
 A little later I met a friend volunteering with both of these, an example of the many who are doing good work, which I find so uplifting.

 In a discussion yesterday, on of all people the Enlightenment philosopher Voltaire, I was reminded of this quote at the very end of his book Candide (a book I have sometimes returned to when feeling depressed), when having suffered tremendously and noting many bad, often unfair and disastrous, things happening around him that he could not fully understand, the hero resolved to just get on with life.
 I was also reminded that come what may, one needs and is duty bound to keep going, and with reference to a book I wrote recently “Solomons Song of Songs – Pure Intimacy”, one is reminded that God is for real and we can and are encouraged to relate to Him.